Claims Kit

 Physician Selection 97-25

-Any employer who refuses or neglects to make a report of injury is liable for a penalty of $5.00-$25.00 for each refusal or neglect.
+Any employer who refuses or neglects to make this necessary report is liable for a penalty of no less than $5 and no more than $25 for each refusal or neglect.

 Documents Provided by CopperPoint